WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

 - Publish/Unpublish content
 - Delete content

-On this task yu will upload, encode and publish media content from the portal.
+On this task you will upload, encode and publish media content from the portal.

 **Uploading content**